 - Bluish discoloration of the skin, lips or nails

 - Abdominal pain and weakness

 Any symptoms linked to Valium use require an expert opinion and prognosis.
-Report any abnormalities to a physician, regardless if the drug was taken as directed or recreationally.
+Report any abnormalities to a physician, regardless of whether the drug was taken as directed or recreationally.
 If the person’s breathing is affected, it’s important to start CPR and call 911.

-Because Valium overdoses are commonly due to cross use with opioids, first responders may use the anti-opioid-overdose drug naloxone.
+Because Valium overdoses are commonly due to cross-use with opioids, first responders may use the anti-opioid-overdose drug naloxone.
 To treat the benzodiazepine overdose specifically, physicians may also use an antidote compound called flumazenil.
-This drug can lead to seizures but, because Valium’s primary use is not for patients with seizure tendencies, a Valium user experiencing an overdose is generally safer in this regard.
+This drug can lead to seizures, so it is not a regularly-used option.

 There is a life outside of Valium addiction.
 Finding it begins with a call.
 The Recovery Village has helped countless clients come to terms with their substance use disorders and work toward a more rewarding, drug-free life.
 Reach out to an intake coordinator today for more information.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.